cracker0dks/whiteboard/README.md

 * You shoud be able to customize without ever toutching the whiteboard.js (take a look at index.html & main.js)

 ## ToDo
-* Show indicator on slider which tool is active (Pen, Text...)
 * Make undo function more reliable on texts
 * Add more callbacks for errors and things ...